Kar-go: Technology

-Kar-go operates with the principle of 'terrain-training' wherein specialised logical rulesets and artificial intelligence modules are created for designated routes such as to ensure round-the-clock robust operation.
 Localisation on the route is achieved by fusing data from Visual SLAM (Simultaneous localisation and mapping), GPS feeds and pre-existing off-line map features.
 Real-time perception is implemented via a novel modular hierarchical architecture consisting of multiple function specific neural networks and computer vision algorithms that have been fine-tuned for the particular route.

 The control software is completely autonomous once delivery timings and locations are determined.
 This is done autonomous using the Academy of Robotics’ proprietary vision system.
 It makes high-level navigation turns such as intersection turns, lane changes etc. based on the vehicle's presence in a ‘global map space’ which is updated continuously based on factors such as delivery locations, traffic, routes of other delivery vehicles etc.